 7. Pork Sausages with Apples

-Basic Recipe: Add sausage to a 12-inch frying pan over medium heat.
+Easy Recipe: Add sausage to a 12-inch frying pan over medium heat.
 As sausage cooks, turn to develop even browning.
 About half way through the cooking process, add a cup of peeled apple, cut into half-inch cubes.
 Stir apples occasionally to coat with fat and cook evenly.
 When sausage is fully cooked, remove to a serving dish and pour apples over them.

 Try different sausages.
 While national brands are fine (yawn), much bolder (and better) types can often be found at your local butcher.